 Simba Sana is the best selling author of Never Stop: A Memoir and the former CEO and Co-Founder of Karibu Books, the largest and most successful black owned independent book store chain in the country.
 Sana will be a part of our Winter Read In at Martha's Table on Jan.
 12, 2019.
 His portion of the event will begin at 4 p.m.

 Michael Twitty is a culinary historian, educator and author of The Cooking Gene which won the 2018 James Beard Foundation Book Award for Book of the Year.
-Join him at The ARC Town Hall on Jan.
-22, 2019 for an interesting conversation weaving food history with politics, genealogy and identity.
+Join him at The ARC Town Hall for an interesting conversation weaving food history with politics, genealogy and identity.
+(This event will be rescheduled for a later date.)

 National Symphony Orchestra Free Concert at Mt.
 Pleasant Library